WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 built-ins_.
 This also includes the default _user agent CSS_.

-All _built-ins_ have some _user-agent CSS_ supplied already, for example `div` elements have `display: block;`, `<button>` elements are styled to look like your operating systems buttons. _Customized Built-ins_ will also get these styles, so `<button is="fancy-button">` will look the same as `<button>` until you customize it further.
+All _built-ins_ have some _user-agent CSS_ supplied already, for example `div` elements have `display: block;`, `<button>` elements are styled to look like your operating system's buttons. _Customized Built-ins_ will also get these styles, so `<button is="fancy-button">` will look the same as `<button>` until you customize it further.

 If you want to customize a _built-in_ by applying only new styles and not adding any new logic, it might be best to use